postpromoterpro/post-promoter-pro/README.txt

 Engage followers who may have missed the original post; Post Promoter Pro allows you to customize the text that sits before the link to your content.
 Experiment with hashtags, a call to action, or interesting text that starts a conversation and compels your followers to view your post.

 == Changelog ==

+= 2.3.11 - September 11, 2017 =
+* Fix: Prevent possible duplicate scheuled share from being sent.
+* New: When a post is published or updated (after being published) send a request to Facebook to clear the Open Graph cache.

 = 2.3.10 - March 5, 2017 =
 * Fix: Schedule view and dashboard widget using default text instead of custom text.